one-aws-to-go/one-aws-to-go/backend/README.md

 \* = `<action_name>` must be one of the following:
 - `up`: Create cloud resources defined in the fork IaC.
 - `down`: Destroy cloud resources created by the fork IaC.
-- `setup`: Setup IaC backend for the fork. **This must be done before any other actions can be triggered!**
+- `init`: Initialize IaC backend for the fork. **This must be done before any other actions can be triggered!**

 **Request body:** -